jmwelch/cooperates/README.md

 To-Do (for Neil):
--Implement cleaner result interface for search (IE a table) -Add search option to internal interface
+-Implement cleaner result interface for search (IE a table) - COMPLETE -Add search option to internal interface - COMPLETE